Last Updated on August 18, 2022 by Jim Ferri

 By Carla Marie Rupp

-Shreveport and its sister city Bossier City are located across from each other in northwest Louisiana on the Red River of the South.
+You’ll find of things to do in Shreveport, LA, and its sister city Bossier City.
+They’re located across from each other in northwest Louisiana on the Red River of the South.
 In fact, the river led to the creation of Shreveport in 1836 by a steamboat captain Henry Miller Shreve.

 Easily Accessible Shreveport

-Shreveport/Bossier City is easily accessible – less than a day’s drive from Houston, Dallas, Texas, Little Rock, Jackson and New Orleans – and is definitely worth visiting.
+Shreveport/Bossier City is easily accessible – less than a day’s drive from Houston, Dallas, Texas, Little Rock, and New Orleans.
+And it’s definitely worth visiting.
 I flew into the Shreveport Regional Airport for a week of meetings and touring, had a great time and can recommend some attractions.

 Shreveport’s Music Icons